 Since our inception we have financed our operations primarily through the issuance of common stock and convertible preferred stock.
-Cash and investments at March 31, 2013 totaled \$112.3 million compared to \$100.6 million at December 31, 2012.
-Significant financing activities during the first quarter of 2013 included approximately \$19.8 million of net proceeds received through the debt facility entered into with Deerfield on February 5, 2013 and approximately \$8.7 million in net proceeds received through the sale of common stock under the Company's current "at-the-market" offering program.
-Excluding proceeds from these two financing transactions, cash and investments decreased by \$16.8 million compared to December 31, 2012, primarily reflecting \$17.6 million of cash used in operating activities and \$0.3 million of fixed asset purchases partially offset by \$1.2 million of proceeds from employee stock plans.
+Cash and investments at June 30, 2013 totaled \$107.0 million, compared to \$100.6 million at December 31, 2012.
+Significant financing activities during the six-month period ended June 30, 2013 included \$19.8 million received through the debt facility entered into with Deerfield on February 5, 2013 and \$20.0 million received through the sale of common stock under our current "at-the-market" offering program.
+Excluding proceeds from these two financing transactions, cash and investments decreased by \$33.4 million compared to December 31, 2012, primarily reflecting \$34.0 million of cash used in operating activities and \$0.6 million of fixed asset purchases partially offset by \$1.3 million of proceeds received from equity sales through our employee stock plans.

-We believe that existing cash, cash equivalents and investments will be sufficient to fund our projected operating requirements for at least 12 months; however, we will raise additional capital in the future including, but not limited to, the financing arrangements as detailed under "Financing Activities" below.
+We believe that existing cash, cash equivalents and investments will be sufficient to fund our projected operating requirements for at least 12 months; however, we plan to raise additional capital in the future including, but not limited to, the financing arrangements as detailed under "Financing Activities" below.
 These expectations are based on our current operating and financing plans, which are subject to change.
 Factors that may affect our capital needs include, but are not limited to, slower than expected adoption of our products resulting in lower sales of our products and services; future acquisitions; our ability to maintain new collaboration and customer arrangements; the progress of our research and development programs; initiation or expansion of research programs and collaborations; the costs involved in preparing, filing, prosecuting, defending and enforcing intellectual property rights; the purchase of patent licenses; and other factors.